 - Full-time or part-time status – excluding non-credit courses (minimum of 6 credits).

 - Minimum cumulative GPA of 2.25 must be established and maintained after the first term/semester of college.

 - Completed and approved for Federal Student Aid (FAFSA)

 FIRST TIME APPLICANTS (Submit an online application)

 - One photo of the applicant.
 Please provide a recent photo.
 It does not have to be professional, but old / tattered photos, or photocopies will not be accepted.
 The photo will be sent to potential donors who might fund your scholarship.

 - One full-page Letter about yourself: specify your tribe, where you are from, the school you are attending and area of study.
 Describe your educational goals and future plans.
 Explain why you feel you need this scholarship.
 Letters should be 12-point font and no longer than 500 words.

 - Official Tuition Billing Statement from your school.
 The statement must reflect the semester you are applying for and the tuition amount.
 If you are unable to get one, a letter from your financial aid advisor stating your name, the semester you are applying for and the estimated cost of tuition for that semester you are applying for will suffice.

 - Official Transcript (most current).
-It can be issued to the student, or the school can mail it directly to AIS.
-Unofficial transcripts are not accepted.
+It can be given to the student to send or the school can mail it directly to AIS.
+Unofficial transcripts are not accepted. *Mail only.

 RE-APPLICANTS (Submit an online application)